Role-Based Access Control (RBAC)

 bash

-curl http://{host}:8000/api/v1/iam/rbac/organizations \
+curl http://{host}:8000/api/v1/iam/control/organizations \

 -H "Authorization: Bearer $TOKEN"